swiss-seismological-service/scrtdd/README.md

                                         into the profile working directory.
 ```

 Simply adding ```--debug-wf``` to the command line will make scrtdd dump to disk miniseed files for inspection (e.g. scrttv waveformfile.mseed).
 Just make sure to delete the folder before using this option to make sure to not look at previous relocation output.
-The option is mostly useful when relocating a single event mode because in multi-event mode there will be way too many waveforms to be able to check them manually, but we can still do some random check to get an overall feeling of the filtering and snr.
+This option can be added to any scrtdd commands (e.g. `--relocate-profile`, `--ev`, `--origin-id` ) but it is mostly useful when relocating a single event mode because in multi-event mode there will be way too many waveforms to be able to check them all manually, although we can still do some random check to get an overall feeling of the filtering and snr.

 The generated waveforms will be stored in `workingDirectory/profileName/wfdebug/` (e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfdebug/`) after filtering and resampling, that is the same wavforms used for the cross-correlation.
 The files follow the patters: